EchoMAV/docs/docs/compile_l4t.md

 3. Generate the image and flash the device

 So buckle up and let's get started.

-> _These instructions are adapted from the the excellent document by Hao Ye availabe on [medium.com](https://medium.com/@haoye94/editing-device-tree-and-compiling-kernel-for-nvidia-jetson-xavier-nx-11a1df20939c) along with documentation pulled from Nvidia's forums.
-Some minor changes are include from Hao Ye's document, most likely as it was created for an older L4T release (32.6.1)._

 ### Download and Setup Necessary Files